TiarkRompf/cs352/project1.md

 In parallel, we will implement a generator that converts the AST into x86_64 code.

+Note: The tests run x86_64 assembly code.
+MacBooks with ARM CPUs are not supported.

 Here is a small example of what we will be able to generate by the end of the project: